gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

    - Check if the report was generated in the configured reports directory
    - Try opening the report manually from the directory

+4. **Active Window Detection Not Working**
+   - macOS: Make sure your browser is allowed in System Settings > Privacy & Security > Automation
+   - Windows: Ensure PowerShell is available
+   - Linux: Check if xdotool is installed (`which xdotool`)

 ## Notes
 - Reports are stored locally and can be accessed later
 - The tool uses the official Lighthouse CLI, providing the same results as Chrome DevTools
 - For best results, ensure you have a stable internet connection
 - The script runs Chrome in headless mode to avoid visual disruption
+- Browser window detection works with Chrome, Safari, and Firefox on macOS, and most modern browsers on Windows and Linux